LTFE/LDAF/README.md

 *  `init` - function - This runs when the service starts.
 Use this function to any APIs you want to use; listen for events that devices should (eventually) be notified about.
 *  `stopSubs` - function - called when the current subscriptions should be cancelled - the last device disconnects, the connection to Geth is lost
 *  `sendToAllConnections` - function(messageType, messageObj) - encodes messageObj into a message of the specified type and sends it to all connections that are currently using this service.
 This is used with for push messages.
-*  `sendToConnection` - function(connection, messageType, messageObj) - encodes messageObj into a message of the specified type and sends it to the connection.
+*  `sendToConnection` - function(connection, seq, messageType, messageObj) - encodes messageObj into a message of the specified type and sends it to the connection.
 This is used with for push messages.
+Set `seq` to 0 for a push message.

 When a message arrives at the service, it gets decoded and is emitted as an event with the name of the